Sunday, 27 June 2010

 Twilight Shift - Lucha Underground

 Lucha Underground at the Resistance Gallery was, quite frankly, beyond my wildest dreams.
-It's full speed ahead on the visual feast.
-Sexy.
-Exciting.
-Mad.
+It was a full-speed-ahead visual feast—sexy, exciting, and mad.
 A truly spirited evening.
-I put together this TWILIGHT SHIFT as a memento of the occasion with the photographs I took that night, accompanied by my composition.
+As a memento of the occasion, I created this TWILIGHT SHIFT using the photographs I captured that night, paired with my own composition.

-I've written parts for Sarah Anne Robins (flute) and Robert Schuck (clarinet) on several pieces.
-They bring great warmth to my music.
-I particularly admire their improvisations, I think they really enhance the atmosphere of the tune.
-The Turkish Nay which Robert plays, in particular, adds a wonderful layer of spooky mist.
+For several pieces, I composed parts for Sarah Anne Robins (flute) and Robert Schuck (clarinet), whose performances bring incredible warmth to my music.
+I particularly admire their improvisations; they truly enhance the atmosphere of each tune.
+Robert's use of the Turkish Nay, in particular, adds a wonderful layer of spooky mist.

 Here is more Lucha Britannia talent.